 The best investing sites for beginners:

-Here are three of the best online trading sites for beginners based on our research:
+Here are some of the best online trading sites for beginners based on our research:

 E*TRADE garners top awards from review sites for some very good reasons that make it a smart choice for beginners.
 Their E*TRADE 360 platform is extremely easy to use and lets users see relevant account information on a single screen.
 The mobile app looks and works almost exactly like the web-based platform, eliminating confusion.
 Both let users deposit checks into their accounts and provide real-time quotes and live news about the market.